BenedTj/exabloom-test-backend/README.md

     database: "backend"
 });
 ```
-6. Enter the following commands.
+6. Enter the following commands into the command line.
 ```
 npm install
 npm run populate